emanuelquerty/movieflix/README.md

 ## MovieFlix

-A movie application that enables searching of movie information from the TMDB movie API.
+A movie application that enables searching of movie and tv show information.
-The UI design was inspired by TMDB Web Application UI.
+The App uses the TMDB API to fetch movie informations and the UI design was inspired by the TMDB Web Application UI.

 This app was build with React.js and bootstrapped with create-react-app